 Controlled by the Spirit

-Are you concerned about yourself as a soul?
 What are some characteristics of a true Christian?
-Dr. Martyn Lloyd-Jones is adamant that Paul is contrasting a Christian verses non-Christian in Romans 8:5-8 and outlines several key points that should set a Christian apart.
+In this sermon on Romans 8:5–8 titled “Controlled by the Spirit,” Dr. Martyn Lloyd-Jones is adamant that Paul is contrasting a Christian and a non-Christian and outlines several key points that should set a Christian apart.
 Paul’s primary object is to establish the final certainty for all who are in Christ.
 A Christian is one who is habitually dominated by the Holy Spirit and minds things of the Spirit, which is not something done out of duty.
 They also do not set their mind on religion, religious phenomena, or theology.
 Rather, they are fully committed and guided by the Spirit.
-A true Christian is concerned about himself as a soul first and foremost.
+A true Christian is concerned about themselves as a soul first and foremost.
 This means that their identity is in Christ and His work of salvation, not in a person’s human identity, career, family, or hobby.
-A Christian is also aware of his own sinfulness and concerned about the state of this world.
-These traits, and more, show someone who is guided by the Spirit as a true Christian.
+A Christian is also aware of their own sinfulness and concerned about the state of this world.
+These traits and more show someone who is guided by the Spirit as a true Christian.

 5For those who are in accord with the flesh set their minds on the things of the flesh, but those who are in accord with the Spirit, the things of the Spirit.
 6For the mind set on the flesh is death, but the mind set on the Spirit is life and peace, 7because the mind set on the flesh is hostile toward God; for it does not subject itself to the law of God, for it is not even able to do so, 8and those who are in the flesh cannot please God.

 Romans 8:5-8, King James Version